Hotel Front Desk Agent

 What's the policy when guests leave money in the room after they check out?
 Do the maids get to keep it if it goes unclaimed?

-Asked by babinaux80 over 11 years ago
+Asked by babinaux80 about 12 years ago

 Like leaving an envelope at the front desk that's labeled for a specific person, there's a large likelihood that honesty will prevail and it will get to the right person.
 There's an unspoken code of honor, but that's just where I work.
 I couldn't tell you what it's like at every hotel.
 In most cases if the amount exceeds anything that would normally be considered a housekeeping gratuity, like it's $50 or $100, then it would probably be brought down to the security department and the former guest would be contacted to verify if they actually wanted to leave it as gratuity or they left it behind on accident.
 Unclaimed items after a period of I believe 6-8 months for which all the former guests of the room it had been found in were contacted, but none were willing to claim it, these items would typically be donated to charity or given to another guest in need (think: power outlet adapter, not anything of great value).
 Cash though if unclaimed would go as gratuity to housekeeping staff as an even split.
 If it's hundreds upon hundreds ("racks on racks"), then there's usually a bigger story behind it so security would likely do a whole investigation.